Monitoring, data collection, and interpretation

 If your project plans on monitoring for biology, please refer to the Maryland Biological Stream Survey’s training page for protocols and training information on collecting these data.

 For more information, view these presentations from a 2015 Physical and Nutrient Monitoring Training (in .pdf form) and photos below.

 - Water Chemistry (Tom Jones, Versar, Inc.)

 - Stream Discharge (Heather Quinn, Tim Herb, Andy Watts, Bill Romano, DNR)

 - Geomorphology (Beth Franks, Versar, Inc.)

 MBSS Data for Trust Fund Managers and Applicants

-The Maryland Biological Stream Survey collects chemical, biological, and physical data from sites around the State, while the MD Stream Wader volunteers collect biological data each spring.
-Maryland DNR maintains the StreamHealth website as an easy method of viewing these data.
+The Maryland Biological Stream Survey (MBSS) scientists collect chemical, biological, and physical data from sites around the state and Maryland Stream Waders volunteers collect biological data.
+Maryland Department of Natural Resources maintains the StreamHealth website as an easy method of viewing these data.
 It's easy to look up the health of the stream in your backyard, or anywhere else in Maryland.
 MBSS sites often have photos and a list of species found at each site.
-Trust Fund applicants can utilize this tool to find areas to restore or preserve with BMPs.
 If you have questions about data, or would like to request more detailed information, please contact our data manager from our Data Requests page.